hdShang/arxiv-daily/docs/cs-RO/2025-06-05/papers/250604646v2-activepusher-active-learning-and-planning-with-residual-physics-for-.md

 ---
 layout: default
-title: ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation
+title: "ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation"
 ---

 # ActivePusher: Active Learning and Planning with Residual Physics for Nonprehensile Manipulation